MicrosoftDocs/sql-docs/docs/tools/sqlcmd/includes/install-go.md

 ms.custom:
   - linux-related-content
 ---
 **sqlcmd** (Go) can be installed cross-platform, on Microsoft Windows, macOS, and Linux.
-Versions newer than 1.6 may not be available in all package managers.
+Versions newer than 1.6 might not be available in all package managers.
 There's no estimated date yet for their availability.

 ### [Windows](#tab/windows)